How to drive a Stand-Up Forklift? Two main ways of operating a forklift exist. Operating while sitting down, and operating while standing up.

 How to Drive a Stand-Up Forklift?

-- To stop the forklift, remove your foot from the accelerator pedal and put the control handle back into the original position.
+To stop the forklift, remove your foot from the accelerator pedal and put the control handle back into its original position.

 When choosing between a sit-down forklift vs a stand-up forklift you need to consider what is best for your environment and material handling needs.
 There are several advantages to driving a stand-up forklift. – How to drive a Stand-Up Forklift?

-- Standing-up while working helps to increase the operator’s attentivity, productivity and increases alertness.
+Standing up while working helps to increase the operator’s attentivity and productivity, and increases alertness.